ReVanced/revanced-cli/docs/1_usage.md

   > A default `options.json` file will be automatically created, if it does not exist without any need for intervention when using the `patch` command.

-- ### 💉 Patch apps
+- ### 💉 Patch an app

-  You can patch apps by supplying patch bundles and the APK file to patch.
+  You can patch apps by supplying patch bundles and the app to patch.
   After patching, ReVanced CLI can install the patched app on your device using two methods:

   > [!NOTE]